ow-mods/owml/Readme.md

   * UnityEngine.CoreModule.dll

 Inherit from ModBehaviour.
 This is a Unity MonoBehaviour, see Unity doc: https://docs.unity3d.com/ScriptReference/MonoBehaviour.html

+You can have any number of classes/projects you want, but only one ModBehaviour per mod.

 Your initial logic goes in Awake or Start (called by Unity).
 You'll have access to the mod helper at that time.
 Example: